Stanimirdim92/unnamed/README.md

 * SanSessionToolbar (integrated into the system)
 * The PHP Coding Standards Fixer (integrated into the system)
 * Gulp (requires NodeJS 0.12.7). node_modules folder is not included.
 You will have to run **npm install** from the app root directory

+### LICENSE ###

+The files in this project are released under the MIT license.
+You can find a copy of this license in LICENSE.md.

 ### Contacts ###